_We may earn revenue from the products available on this page and participate in affiliate programs. Learn more ›

 The northern half of the U.S. is home to the majority of the nation’s walleye population, from the St. Lawrence River west to the Columbia.
 But they are found farther south, too.
 One of the best walleye lakes in the country is Greers Ferry in north-central Arkansas.
 Some of the very best fisheries for consistent walleye action include Lake Erie, Mille Lacs Lake, Sharpe and Oahe lakes on the Missouri, Fort Peck Reservoir, and the aforementioned Columbia River between Washington and Oregon.

 Walleyes are found not only in lakes, but in rivers and smaller tributaries, particularly in the Midwest and Upper Midwest.
-When it comes to finding walleyes on the lakes and rivers systems you fish, you want to remember these key considerations.
+When it comes to finding walleyes on the lakes and river systems you fish, you want to remember these key considerations.

-Walleyes are wanderers, never staying in one place very long, always moving to cooler water as the temperatures rise, and—most important—following their preferred food, whether that is alewives, shad, or pike minnows.
+Walleyes are wanderers, never staying in one place very long, always moving to cooler water as the temperatures rise, and—most importantly—following their preferred food, whether that is alewives, shad, or pike minnows.
 Find the food; find the fish.

-2. Walleyes Need Structure.
+Walleyes Need Structure

 Because walleyes are ambush predators, they need some cover around which to hide as they wait to attack their prey.
 In moving water, walleyes use structure as a break from heavy current and as a funnel that sweeps prey into their strike zone.
 That may be a wing dam, rock pile, roller dam apron, or a logjam.
 In lakes, walleyes gravitate to any change in the bottom structure, such as underwater humps, old creek channels, flooded roadbeds, and abrupt drop-offs.

-3. Water Depth is Key
+Water Depth is Key

 G. Loomis

-4. Electronics are Vital for Catching Walleyes
+Electronics are Vital for Catching Walleyes

 The Tackle You Need to Catch Walleye

 Walleye fishing tackle can be complicated, but it doesn’t have to be.
 The common denominator regardless of what rod, reel, and line combination you put together, is feel—or sensitivity.
-Walleyes will at times hammer a bait or lure, but they are well known for the subtle takes.
+Walleyes will, at times, hammer a bait or lure, but they are well known for subtle takes.
 You’ll feel something, but it can be tough to know whether that something is a fish, a piece of coontail, or a rock.
 At that point, it’s all about feel.
 And that, in turn, should guide your tackle choices.

 Top Rods for Walleye Fishing